Virginia Hospital Center participates in the following insurance plans. Always confirm with your Health plan to ensure that VHC is in-network.

 - United Healthcare Medicare

-- Other Medicare Advantage plans accepted
+- Other Medicare Advantage and Private Fee For Service plans accepted

 Even if you have good insurance, a hospital visit may yield a few financial surprises.
 Do you fully understand what your insurance policy covers?
 It's important to know what your plan entails before you have to use it.
 The following questions are worth investigating: